NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 * Intel® Architecture Processors (CPUs),
-* Intel® Nervana™ Neural Network Processor™ (NNPs), and
+* Intel® Nervana™ Neural Network Processor (NNPs), and
 * NVIDIA\* CUDA (GPUs).

 We built the first-generation of the Intel Nervana™ NNP family of processors